lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 The user completed all four tasks with ease.
 He did not spend much time thinking about a task or struggling to navigate through the website.
 The user commented on certain spelling errors in the menu page of the website.

-### Participant 4 -- Testing Notes (Final Submission)
-> When conducting user testing, you should take notes during the test.

-TODO: participant user test notes

-TODO: add more participants if necessary

 ### Participant 5 -- Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.

 Task 1:
 >She scrolled down the homepage before clicking on the Menu page on the navigation bar and seeing the Main Dishes header.